redpwilliams/Lost-Cat-Scared-Cat/README.md

 ## Concept

 Play as a lost and scared cat stranded in a forest escaping an endless onslaught of foxes that run, jump, and dash toward you.
-In this infinite side scroller, navigate and evade the foxes that chase you in an effort to escape the forest.
+In this infinite side-scroller, navigate and evade the foxes that chase you in an effort to escape the forest.
 Can you outrun them all?

 ## Screenshots